DennisTetradis/Algo_react_tail/README.md

 ### `npm run build`

-if for some reason it doesn't work, follow this:  https://flowbite.com/docs/getting-started/react/
+If for some reason it doesn't work, follow this:  https://flowbite.com/docs/getting-started/react/
 and then copy components and App.js into the new project.